 To find out more and join, see the PFS article.

 Money Alive fully supports the aims and objectives of the Gold Standard.
-The Adviser Portal also gathers detailed MI helping to support Principle 8.
-Our Adviser Portal supports Principle 1 of the Standard, enabling advisers to engage and educate their DB review clients with interactive, PMI accredited video journeys.
-Through its meticulous record keeping the Adviser Portal can help firms
+The Money Alive platform also gathers detailed MI helping to support Principle 8.
+Our platform supports Principle 1 of the Standard, enabling advisers to engage and educate their DB review clients with interactive, PMI accredited video journeys.
+Through its meticulous record keeping the Money Alive platform can help firms

 - reduce their commercial and regulatory risk

 - improve their conversation with their PII provider